Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Inferred Social Norms in Occupation Classification

-For the occupation classification algorithms, we use three semantic representations with different degrees of complexity: bag-of-words, word embeddings, and BERT.
+\paragraph{Semantic Representations and Learning Algorithms} For the occupation classification algorithms, we use three semantic representations with different degrees of complexity: bag-of-words, word embeddings, and BERT.
 In the bag-of-words (BOW) representation, a biography $x$ is represented as a sparse vector of the frequencies of the words in $x$.
 BOW is widely used in settings where interpretability is important.
 In the word embedding (WE) representation, $x$ is represented by an average of the fastText word embeddings \citep{bojanowski2017enriching, mikolov2018advances} for the words in $x$.
 Previous work demonstrates that the WE representation captures semantic information effectively \citep{adi2016fine}.
 For the BOW and WE representations, we train a one-versus-all logistic regression model with $L_2$ regularization on the training set, as done by \citet{de2019bias}.
 The BERT contextualized word embedding model \citep{devlin2018bert} is state-of-the-art for various natural language processing tasks, and it has been widely adopted for many uses.
 Unlike the other language representations, a biography's BERT encoding is context-dependent.
+The BERT representation of a word depends on its meaning within the sentence, which is determined by an attention mechanism that considers the surrounding words in the word's sentence.
 We fine-tune the BERT model, which pre-trains deep bidirectional representations from unlabeled English text \citep{wolf-etal-2020-transformers}, for the occupation classification task.

+\paragraph{Group Fairness Metric: \rmsgap} Prior research on group fairness in occupation classification \citep{de2019bias, romanov2019s} focus on reducing \rmsgap, a measure of the difference in the classifier's true positive rate (TPR) between ``she'' and ``he'' data.
+Let $a, \neg a$ be values of the group label for the sensitive attribute $l$ (gender).
+For an occupation $c \in C$, we have